General principles

 You do not have to list all the jobs you have dealt with in your life, but only the jobs related to the proposed job.

-Please note, it is not necessary to list all the jobs you have dealt with in your life, but only the jobs related to the job offered.
-The relevant positions will be similar / contributing to the requested position, as well as those that required similar skills.
-In addition, avoid "black holes" in the resume, and make sure there are no years about which there is no information.
-If you had special achievements at work (for example - a commendation, promotion and more), write it down.
+Please note that you do not need to list all the jobs you have held in your life, but only those related to the position being offered.
+Relevant positions will be similar/contributing to the position being applied for, as well as those that required similar skills.
+In addition, avoid "black holes" in your resume, and make sure there are no years for which there is no information.
+If you had any special achievements at work (for example, a commendation, promotion, etc.), list them.
 This is not the place to be modest.

 How to expand on employment experience?

-3. Years: Deadlines in a certificate document are usually written in years only.
-You can also add months.
+- Years: Time ranges in a CV document are usually written in years only.
+Months can also be added.

-6. Skills: Below the job description, add one or two main skills you had in the job.
-For example: If you were a sales person and thanks to you the percentage of sales in the company increased, it is worth noting an "increase of 30% in the first year".
+- Skills: Below the job description, add one or two key skills you had in the role.
+For example: If you were a salesperson and your role increased the company's sales, you might want to mention "30% increase in the first year."

 What should you include in detail about the job?